ojcchar/ojcchar.github.io/_publications/10-icsme17.md

 ---
-title: "On-Demand Developer Documentation"
 collection: publications
 permalink: /publication/10-icsme17

-date: 2017-11-02
-venue: "Proceedings of the 33rd IEEE International Conference on Software Maintenance and Evolution (ICSME'17), pp. 479-483 - NIER track"
+title: "On-Demand Developer Documentation"
 authors: "Martin P. Robillard, Andrian Marcus, Christoph Treude, Gabriele Bavota, **Oscar Chaparro**, Neil Ernst, Marco Aurélio Gerosa, Michael Godfrey, Michele Lanza, Mario Linares-Vásquez, Gail Murphy, Laura Moreno, David Shepherd, and Edmund Wong"
+venue: "Proceedings of the 33rd IEEE International Conference on Software Maintenance and Evolution"
+venue_acronym: "ICSME'17"
+track: "NIER track"
+pages: "479–483"
+date: 2017-01-01

+paperurl: /files/10-icsme17.pdf
+notes:
 ---

-[[PDF]](/files/10-icsme17.pdf){:target="_blank"}
+**Abstract:** We advocate for a paradigm shift in supporting the information needs of developers, centered around the concept of automated on-demand developer documentation.
+Currently, developer information needs are fulfilled by asking experts or consulting documentation.
+Unfortunately, traditional documentation practices are inefficient because of, among others, the manual nature of its creation and the gap between the creators and consumers.
+We discuss the major challenges we face in realizing such a paradigm shift, highlight existing research that can be leveraged to this end, and promote opportunities for increased convergence in research on software documentation.